aayushkuntal/piepay-server/README.md

 - **Monitoring**: Integrate Prometheus/Grafana for metrics; auto-scale based on CPU/load.
 This setup should achieve <50ms latency at scale.

 ## Improvements with More Time
-- **Testing**: Add unit/integration tests with Jest for parsing, calculations, and edge cases.
+- **Testing**: Add unit/integration tests with Chai/Mocha/Sinon for parsing, calculations, and edge cases.
 - **Advanced Parsing**: Use NLP (e.g., natural.js) for robust extraction from unstructured text.
 - **API Docs**: Integrate Swagger for interactive endpoint documentation.
-- **Security**: Add JWT auth, HTTPS, and SQL injection protections.
+- **Security**: Add authentication, enforce HTTPS, and implement input validation to protect against NoSQL injection and other common attacks.
 - **Enhancements**: Support pagination for offers, return full offer details in discount responses, and add logging (Winston) with error tracking (Sentry).
 - **CI/CD**: Set up GitHub Actions for automated testing and deployment.